 8 project charter best practices for success

 High-performing teams set themselves apart by using project charters strategically, not just as templates.
 When crafted thoughtfully, charters align expectations, clarify objectives, and guide outcomes that support organizational goals.
-Implementing these best practices increases the likelihood of project success from the outset.

-- Keep it brief: limit charters to five pages maximum.
+- Keep it brief: Limit charters to five pages maximum.
 Longer documents risk drifting into detailed project planning rather than establishing clear direction.

-- Involve the team: include team members who will execute the work to capture critical insights during drafting.
+- Involve the team: Include team members who will execute the work to capture critical insights during drafting.

-- Use SMART objectives: replace vague goals with specific, measurable, achievable, relevant, and time-bound targets.
+- Use SMART objectives: Replace vague goals with specific, measurable, achievable, relevant, and time-bound targets.

-- Secure real sign-off: require formal approval, not just email acknowledgment, to ensure commitment from stakeholders.
+- Secure real sign-off: Require formal approval, not just email acknowledgment, to ensure commitment from stakeholders.

-- Treat it as a reference: consult the charter during scope disputes, milestone reviews, or resource discussions to maintain alignment.
+- Treat it as a reference: Consult the charter during scope disputes, milestone reviews, or resource discussions to maintain alignment.

-- Update via change control: formally revise the charter when the project direction or priorities fundamentally shift.
+- Update via change control: Formally revise the charter when the project direction or priorities fundamentally shift.

-- Focus on business value: connect all activities to revenue, cost savings, efficiency gains, or strategic importance.
+- Focus on business value: Connect all activities to revenue, cost savings, efficiency gains, or strategic importance.

-Project charters in agile environments
+Project charters in Agile environments

 Agile charters prioritize value delivery over task completion.
 Teams iterate and adapt while remaining aligned with organizational objectives.